charygao/cnblog-1/source/_posts/2015-09-09-ng-describe.md

 tags: [angular, testing]
 ---

-## Improve your Angular.js unit tests with ng-describe

 ### Overview
 I had a some time this weekend and was exploring the ways we could improve our javascript unit tests.
 The one thing I do not really like about angular unit testing is too much boilerplate code.
 Probably you all know something like this: